 - required to develop your ability to analyse and evaluate creative and imaginative interpretations of productions

-- expected to attend production team meetings, rehearsals and take part in the presentation of a performance for an audience
+- expected to attend production team meetings, rehearsals and take part in the presentation of a live performance for an audience

 - expected to invest in your ability to think, write and speak critically in response to theatre

-- presenting evidence of your contributions to your teacher and communicating with them via phone, email and through regular attendance at weekly 1-hour online classes
+- presenting evidence of your contributions to your teacher and communicating with them via phone, email and through regular attendance at the weekly 1-hour online classes

 - meet the VCAA assessment requirements for the study

 - assessed by your teacher for Outcomes 1, 2 and 3